glacials/twos.dev/src/cold/apple.md

   and app ~identically.
 In contrast Apple puts every major UX flow in a native app, from email and calendar to bug reporting and account management.
-Even uploading apps to the App Store for publishing—a fundamentally online experience—is a native app.
+Even uploading apps to the App Store for publishing—a fundamentally online experience—is a native macOS app.
-- Google Docs documents are rows in a database, where Apple Pages documents are files on a filesystem; sharing and synchronization are handled by iCloud which is more akin to Dropbox in this mode.
-It does support 100 simultaneous writers, but I'm not sure how.
+- Google Docs documents are rows in a database.
+Apple Pages documents are files on a filesystem.
 - When you message someone with iMessage you are messaging a device (a phone number or email), not an Apple account—even if the bubble is blue.
-You may be unknowingly using a combination of phone and email for one contact, because iMessage silently interleaves them if they're owned by the same Apple account.
+You may even be unknowingly using a combination of phone and email for one contact, because iMessage silently interleaves them if they're owned by the same Apple account.
 If that person later removes one from their Apple account, your iMessage thread with them retroactively splits.
 - In the Google ecosystem, when you take or make a Fi / Voice call from your computer, you're going through Google's servers.
 In the Apple ecosystem, when you take or make a call from your Mac or iPad, you're connecting